All Episodes

 And people say, well, keep fighting.

-Well, it takes money to fight them.
+Well, it takes money to fight him.

-Ted has been running this network with 700 plus affiliates and over 100 shows on it, but with talk radio and the implosion in the media and the economy.
+Ted has been running this network with 700-plus affiliates and over 100 shows on it, but with talk radio and the implosion in the media and the economy.

-For a couple of years, it's been losing money, but because it's a pet project he started, and because he's got other companies he can advertise on it, he keeps it propped up, even though he's losing hundreds of thousands a year, and that number's going up.
+But because it's a pet project he started and because he's got other companies he can advertise on it, he keeps it propped up, even though he's losing hundreds of thousands a year and that number's going up.

 Well, he can't defend a lawsuit against these people.